 - Very resistant to contamination due to aggressive growth

 Downsides: Produces a LOT of spores when mature.
 Harvest promptly before caps flatten completely.
+The spores aren't dangerous in small quantities, but repeated heavy exposure can cause respiratory sensitivity.

 Start with a Blue Oyster Grow Kit or Blue Oyster Spawn if you want to make your own substrate.
+Read our full oyster mushroom growing guide for the complete process.

 2. Pink Oyster (Pleurotus djamor)